Облачная платформаAdvanced

 Stable state

-The add-on is running properly, but some add-on instances are not properly deployed.
+The add-on is running properly, but some add-on pods are not properly deployed.
 In this state, the add-on functions may be unavailable.

 Unavailable